sbmlteam/deviser/docs/src/source/defining_package.rst

 The table **Child attributes and child elements** appears.
 This is used for adding attributes and child elements as previously described.
-Here we specify that the Model will have a required boolean attribute ‘useFoo’ from the foo package (Figure :num:`fig-plugin-model`).
+Here we specify that the Model will have a required boolean attribute ‘useFoo’ from the foo package (:numref:`fig-plugin-model`).
 Note that it is not necessary to specify child elements that originate in the package being defined as these that have already been listed as **Child classes**.